Dubrovin conjecture and the second structure connection: Twisted periods of a Frobenius manifold

 \subsection{The central connection matrix}

 Let us start by introducing Figure \ref{fig:cc_stokes} which might be helpful in visualizing the constructions and following the arguments in this section.
 Let us identify $\CC=\RR^2$ in the standard way.
 There are two kinds of objects on Figure \ref{fig:cc_stokes}: points and vectors.
 We think of the points as elements of the $\lambda$-plane and of vectors as elements of the $z$-plane.
-For example, when we talk about the sector $H_{\eta_\nu}\cap H_{-\eta_{\nu+1}}$ then one can think about the vectors in the shaded region on Figure \ref{fig:cc_stokes}.
+For example, a point in the sector $H_{\eta_\nu}\cap H_{-\eta_{\nu+1}}$ can be thought of as a vector in the shaded region on Figure \ref{fig:cc_stokes}.